 The process of distinguishing appropriate and misdirected anger requires a deep understanding of oneself and one's spouse as well as patience and wisdom and may entail help from close friends.
 It is important to look for the truth in what a spouse is saying.
 Spouses, who regularly overreact or misdirect their anger, tend to blame their spouse for the painful feelings they experience.
 Overreacting spouses usually are unwilling to examine how they themselves contribute to the marital difficulties.
 Some seem to take a certain pleasure in criticizing their spouses and have difficulty making an apology.
 They do not admit that they overreact and there can be a stubborn refusal to consider that they, too, may have unresolved family of origin or other conflicts.

-Forgiveness is possible through a process of attempting to understand the emotional development of one's spouse.
-As this occurs, there is growing awareness that a spouse's behavior can be attributed to their emotional scars, that the spouse loved as much as he/she was capable of loving, and that rarely was the pain deliberately inflicted.
-Also, the process of forgiveness enhances the ability to understand a spouse's behaviors because anger decreases.
+Forgiveness is possible through a process of attempting to understand the emotional development of one's spouse, especially unresolved childhood emotional pain of sadness, insecurity, anxiety/mistrust or selfishness.
+As this occurs, there is growing awareness that a spouse's behavior can be attributed to their emotional scars, that the spouse loved as much as he/she was capable of loving, and that rarely was the pain deliberately inflicted with the exception of that caused by selfishness.
+Also, the process of forgiveness helps one to see and understand one's spouse more clearly.
+It enhances the ability to understand a spouse's behaviors because the level of anger decreases.

-Past Forgiveness Exercises - Don't be a prisoner of the past!
+Past Forgiveness Exercises - Don't be a prisoner of the past hurts!

 Clinical experience indicates that each spouse brings a degree of unresolved anger into their marriage.
 Many marriages are seriously harmed because spouses overreact in anger due to the failure to resolve resentment from past hurts with a parent, sibling, former dating partners, spouse or from other important relationships.
 Such resentment is regularly released unconsciously under certain types of stress and pressures and can be misdirected at and deeply wound the person one's best friend.
 The resolution of anger from different stages of life is essential to a healthy marital friendship and can be accomplished through the use of past forgiveness exercises.